 Things To Do

-For the health conscious you can walk, run or bike our Battlefield Tour roads, the Jamestown 3-5 mile loop drive or the Colonial Parkway.
+For the health conscious you can walk, run or bike the Battlefield Tour roads, the Jamestown 3-5 mile loop drive or the Colonial Parkway.
 Or, if you prefer, you can drive these roads in the air-conditioned comfort of your automobile.
 (Park entrance fee required for the Battlefield and Jamestown).